nroldanf/DeepLearningSpecialization/2_Hyperparameter_Optimization/week_1.md

 2. __Vanishing / Exploding Gradients__

 One of the problem when training very deep neural networks is that sometimes the gradients become very big (explode) or very small (vanish) making training difficult.
+Activation values will increase or decrease exponentially as a function of the depth of the network.

 3. __Weight Initialization for Deep Networks__

+A partial solution to vanishing/exploding gradient is a more careful choice of the random initialization of the weights.

+__With ReLU activation function__

+Initialize weights such as the variance equal to 1/n where n is the number of features.
+This is done multiplying the random weights by the root square of 2/n (sqrt(2/n)).

+This helps setting the weights not too far from 0 but also too big, avoiding in some way the vanishing and exploding gradients respectively.

+__Other variants__

+- __Xavier initialization:__ If using tanh activation funciton use sqrt(1 / n)

+This could be seen as an hyperparameter, the variance of the initial weights.

 4. __Numerical approximation of gradients__

+Some limits theory, limits definition of derivative used as gradient checking technique, to check if the backpropagation implementation is correct.

+lim e -> 0 f(theta+e) - f(theta+e) / (2e)

 5. __Gradient Checking__